 #4 Great beaches and surfing

-There are incredible surfing beaches like tamarindo and dominical beaches, there are snorkeling beaches like Punta Uva and conchal beach, there are white sand beaches, black sand beaches like Playa Negra close to Cahuita, there are untouched beaches and resort beaches… and then there’s the unique Punta Uvita, with the shape of a whale’s tail.
+There are incredible surfing beaches like Tamarindo, Dominical beaches, and Playa Santa Teresa; there are snorkeling beaches like Punta Uva and conchal beach; there are white sand beaches, black sand beaches like Playa Negra close to Cahuita; there are untouched beaches and resort beaches… and then there’s the unique Punta Uvita, with the shape of a whale’s tail.

 This approach to life is probably one of the main reasons why people in Costa Rica are considered one of the happiest in the world.
 Ticos rank number 1 in the Happy Planet Index.
 This index uses 3 criteria to measure happiness: experienced well-being, Ecological Footprint, and life expectancy.